marandmath/UQ_tutorial_code/README.md

 * [6 - Calibrating Stochastic Models Based on UQ](https://github.com/marandmath/UQ_tutorial_code/tree/main/6%20-%20Calibrating%20Stochastic%20Models%20Based%20on%20UQ)
   + Calibrating_Stochastic_Model_with_UQ.m

-The following Python script files can be found in the respective subdirectories:
+The following Python script files can be found in the respective subdirectories (the numbered sections correspond to the ones found in the Supplementary Document of the paper, which is available in the [arXiv](https://arxiv.org/abs/2408.01823#) version of this work):
 * [2.1 - Shannon's entropy](https://github.com/marandmath/UQ_tutorial_code/tree/main/2.1%20-%20Shannon's%20entropy)
   + Computing_Entropy.py
 * [2.2 - Relative entropy](https://github.com/marandmath/UQ_tutorial_code/tree/main/2.2%20-%20Relative%20entropy)